 Waste

-Total waste generated across all locations decreased by 8% in 2024, primarily due to changes in how our office space is utilised.
+Total waste generated across all locations decreased by 52% in 2025, primarily due to the disposal of venue and warehouse space.

-Of waste generated across all locations, we estimate 71% was recycled and 93% diverted from landfill through recycling, composting and energy generation from waste.
-Of the waste produced at our reporting locations, excluding estimated data, 75% was recycled.
-In 2024, waste sent to landfill from reporting locations, excluding estimated data, decreased by 3% due to careful management of project waste streams and the ongoing office space utilisation projects.
+Of waste generated across all locations, we estimate 52% was recycled and 86% diverted from landfill through recycling, composting and waste energy generation.
+Of the waste produced at our reporting locations, excluding estimates from non-reporting locations, 57% was recycled.
+In 2025, waste sent to landfill from reporting locations, excluding estimates from non-reporting locations, decreased by 27% due to the continued office space consolidation projects and changes in waste management practices, including use of waste-to-energy processing.

 Where reliable measurements are not available, we calculate waste based on weight sampling and by counting waste containers leaving our premises.
 Although local municipalities most often carry out sorting and recycling, we report all waste as going to landfill unless we have robust evidence.
 For this reason, performance against our waste target is linked to our reporting locations.